Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 ```java
 tf.setAttribute("indent-number", Integer.valueOf(4));
 ```
-Similar modifications were performed for all the cases where the Integer, Long or Boolean constructors were used.
+Similar modifications were performed for all the cases where the Integer or Long constructors were used.
+For the same reason, when the Boolean constructor was used it was modified from `new Boolean(true)` to `Boolean.TRUE` and from `new Boolean(false)` to `Boolean.FALSE`.

 **4) MALICIOUS_CODE :: EI_EXPOSE_REP2**